Gossty/cse-15-lab-reports/lab-report-3-week-6.md

 ![image](report3_3.png)

-Now we can get all the necessary commands in one line:
+Now we can get all the necessary commands to copy the whole directory, compile files and run tests on **ieng6** in one line:

 ![image](report3_4.png)